LoyolaChicagoBooks/introcs-csharp/rst/whileexamples.rst

 initial requirement
 being violated by returning ``double.NaN``, meaning *not a number*.

-There are other approaches that may be faster when they work, but many if these methods can also completely fail, so root finding algorithms generally have two extra parameters:  a maximum number of iterations and a tolerance indicating how close to a root is close enough.
+There are other approaches to finding roots that may be faster when they work, but many of these methods can also completely fail, so root finding algorithms generally have two extra parameters:  a maximum number of iterations and a tolerance that indicates how close to a root is close enough.

 Of course a production version would not print out all the intermediate data, as the interval shrinks, but we do for illustration: